kgmills/kgmills.github.io/academic.markdown

 ---

 ### Peer Review
+Reviewer for the Thirty-Eight Annual Conference on Neural Information Processing Systems (NeurIPS'24)<br>
 Reviewer for the IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR'24)<br>
 Reviewer for Engineering Applications of Artificial Intelligence<br>
 Reviewer for IEEE Transactions on Neural Networks and Learning Systems (TNNLS)<br>